soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3394154/

 While most next generation sequencing analysis pipelines require the data to be mapped to the target genome there are some pipelines that can be done without any alignment step.
-Once such problem is the analysis of pooled shRNA experiments.
+Once such problem is the analysis of pooled shRNA experiments such as in *Zuber, et. al, 2011*[^Zuber2011]

+[^Zuber2011]: Toolkit for evaluating genes required for proliferation and survival using tetracycline-regulated RNAi.
+Nat Biotechnol.
+2011 Jan; **29**(1): 79–83.
+[PMC3394154](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3394154/)

 In this experiment a library of hairpins is introduced into a population of cells and depending on which hairpin gets encorporated that particular cell my grow or die.
 By sequencing using primers specific to the hairpin contructs you can determine which shRNA lead to growth or arrest.